Professor of Human GeographyDavid Conradson

-My research is concerned with lived experience and well-being in disrupted environments.
-I examine the processes that contribute to disruption and difficulty in particular places, and seek to identify the kinds of collaborations, policies, and practices able to facilitate wellbeing within them.
+My research is concerned with the creation, maintenance and erosion of wellbeing in places.
+I have examined the processes that contribute to distress and difficulty in particular towns, cities and regions, while also working to identify the collaborations, policies and practices able to facilitate wellbeing within them.
 A particular focus in recent years has been post-disaster recovery in the city of Christchurch, New Zealand.

 Current and recent projects: